SidTheKid007/Artify/README.md

  [Artify Frontend](/templates/) - This directory lays out the frontend files used in this project for input, results, and error.

 ## Website
-TBD- This website contains the final result of the project.
+https://artify-filters.herokuapp.com/ - This website contains the final result of the project.

 ## Libaries Used
 ### Framework